Trouv/bevy_ecs_ldtk/book/src/tutorials/tile-based-game/create-your-ldtk-project.md

 Then, in the **Entities** tab, add a Player entity.
 Be sure to name it "Player" and set its editor visual to use a tile from the Player tileset.
+This will be important in the next section of the tutorial.
 For the SunnyLand assets - you will need to manually set its size to 16x16 so that it fits in a single tile on the grid.

 ![player-entity](images/player-entity.png)

 Lastly, add a Goal entity.
 Name it "Goal" and set its editor visual from a tileset as well.
+Again, this will be important in the next section of the tutorial.

 ![goal-entity](images/goal-entity.png)